dhcav/ShortcutsForJamfPro/apiRoleCreator/readme.md

 This Shortcut creates API Roles in Jamf Pro.
 It will allow the user to select privileges from the full list (retrieved on run) and create the role with a POST command.

+## Download This Shortcut
+- You can download this Shortcut [here](https://github.com/dhcav/ShortcutsForJamfPro/raw/main/apiRoleCreator/apiRoleCreator.shortcut)
+- It can also be downloaded by clicking the Shortcut file above, then clicking 'View Raw'

 ### Input/s
 - None